pradyunkumar/Letoplay/README.md

 ```
 ### Running the Program

 All Audio must be in .wav format.
 Place training files in the training folder and test files in the test folder.
-Delete any non-wav files from all train, test, and data.
+Delete any non-wav files from all train and test.
+The data folder must remain empty.
 Run model.py to check the accuracy score.

 Using test.py, you can record your audio directly to a wav file which will be added to the test directory.